 Most units are assessed and graded through written or practical assignments.

-One unit is assessed by a written exam sat in January.
+The Anatomy and Physiology unit is assessed by a written exam sat in January.

 Three units are assessed by case studies done under exam conditions, but you can take in notes you have prepared in advance.

 Trips to local universities, sports clubs and businesses.

+You may progress to higher education to study for a degree in a sports related subject or go directly to employment in sport, leisure and related areas.
 You may find an apprenticeship in sport in an area like coaching or teaching or personal training.